‘Fill the silence with your music,’ Zelenskyy tells Grammy audience - NewsBreak

 During the pre-recorded message that aired on the show Sunday, he likened the invasion to a deadly silence threatening to extinguish the dreams and lives of the Ukrainian people, including children.

 “Our musicians wear body armor instead of tuxedos.
 They sing to the wounded in hospitals, even to those who can’t hear them,” he said in English.
-“But the music will break through anyway.”Ukrainians, anti-war Russians seeking asylum in U.S.
+“But the music will break through anyway.”Louis C.K.’s Grammy win sparks social media backlash

 The Recording Academy, with its partner Global Citizen, prior to the ceremony highlighted a social media campaign called “Stand Up For Ukraine” to raise money and support during the humanitarian crisis.